monomon/neovim-config/README.md

 #### Plugins?
 Plugins are managed by [Pathogen.vim](https://github.com/tpope/vim-pathogen), a plugin installer and manager for Vim/Neovim and my personal favorite.
 To install more plugins, you need to drop your plugin folder into $MYVIMRC/bundle/, which on Unix-like systems should be ~/.config/nvim.

+I'm a very nooby neovim user, and have only been using it for about a couple of weeks now.
+I've been using vim for perhaps ~5 months now, and though I can do basic things, I'm very much still a noob.
+I also don't care about any vi philosophies and just want to make things easier for myself, so if you don't agree with something I've decided to add, I don't care very much.